Can You Cut Tile With a Circular Saw? (All You Need to Know)

 cleaning granite with water

 Safety Reminder: While using a circular saw to cut tile allows quicker cutting and minimizes the risk of damaging the special tile blade, this method can also be prone to electrocution.
-Another alternative is to use the dry-cut method, which we will explain next.
+Another alternative is to use the dry-cut method, which I will explain next.

 Pros of Wet Cutting